Congratulations on buying and trying Jolly Gel - you will be so glad you did!

 Run the filter for 24 hours.

-Backwash the filter, then return to your normal filtration timings.
+Backwash and rinse the filter, then return to your normal filtration timings.

 That's it - you're done!